AdobeDocs/creative-cloud-enterprise-learn.en/help/stock/animationemail.md

 ---
-title: Create Animations for Email with Adobe Stock and Photoshop
+title: Create animations for email with Adobe Stock and Photoshop
 description: Empower your Emails with Stop-Action Animation with Adobe Stock and Photoshop
 thumbnail: 331838.jpg
 ---

-# Create Animations for Email with Adobe Stock and Photoshop
+# Create animations for email with Adobe Stock and Photoshop

 Empower your Emails with Stop-Action Animation with Adobe Stock and Photoshop.